 - First and foremost, make sure that the service you’re looking at can unblock Netflix.
-Doing it is no easy task – Netflix is always upgrading their filtering tools to block VPNs from accessing their libraries.
+Doing it is no easy task – Netflix is constantly upgrading its filtering tools to block VPNs from accessing their libraries.

-- Performance is vital – if your selected service can unblock VPN, it will still be useless if the speeds are inconsistent.
-For that, you need a good pool of servers to choose from.
-If you want to access not only US Netflix but also the libraries from other countries that might have other exclusives, you should make sure that the service has servers in those countries.
+- Performance is vital – if your selected service can unblock Netflix, it is still useless if the speeds are inconsistent.
+For that, you need a wide selection of servers and tunneling protocols.
+If you want to access US Netflix and the libraries from other countries with other exclusives, you should ensure that the service has servers in those countries.

-- Safety might not be the first priority if watching Netflix is the reason why you’re getting a VPN, but it’s no reason to completely dismiss it.
-Chances are you could benefit from an additional layer of security that VPNs provide.
+- Safety might not be the priority if watching Netflix is the reason why you’re getting a VPN, but there’s no reason to dismiss it altogether.
+Chances are, you could benefit from an additional layer of security that VPN provides.
 Check if your VPN uses encryption, what kind of tunneling protocols are on offer, does it have a kill switch, and so on.

 2. Download the selected VPN app

-Most providers have clickable download links in their webpages.
-When you click on the link, it will then download setup in .exe or .dmg formats, so once you go through the installation wizard, you should be good to go.
+Most providers have clickable download links on their web pages.
+When you click on the link, it will then download the setup in .exe or .dmg formats, so once you go through the installation wizard, you should be good to go.

 As a rule of thumb, most providers offer several native apps, all of which you can use with one subscription.
 That’s neat!
-If your provider offers that, it’s a good idea to download and install VPN apps on all your devices, that way you will be able to watch the full Netflix library on all your devices while also taking advantage of an additional layer of security.
+If your provider offers that, it’s a good idea to download and install VPN apps on all your devices.
+That way, you will be able to watch the entire Netflix library on all your devices while also taking advantage of an additional layer of security.

 3. Connect to a server in the desired country

 Once you type in your login credentials and get to the main screen, everything should be pretty straightforward.
-Usually, you get a map or a country list that once clicked automatically connects to a VPN server.
-You will get a confirmation that the connection was established, and now you’re browsing as though you were living in a different country with a different IP address than that of your own.
+Usually, you get a map or a country list that, once clicked, automatically connects to a VPN server.
+You will get a confirmation that the app established the connection, and you’re browsing through a remote server in a different country.

 So, if you want to access Netflix US, just connect to a server somewhere in the US.